We’re demonstrating how the well-being of animals and humans are interlinked.

 In one of our reports, Measuring What Matters, we studied how the metrics to measure Gross National Happiness—like health, living standards, and community vitality—could relate to conservation projects.

-Our report, Thriving Together: Achieving the Sustainable Development Goals and Increasing Well-Being for Animals and People, analyzed how animal welfare projects could help us achieve the UN’s Sustainable Development Goals.
+Our latest report analyzed how animal welfare projects could help us achieve the UN’s Sustainable Development Goals.
 We are currently developing indicators to link improved community well-being with improved wildlife conservation results.